dgaydukov/cert-aws/sa/files/sa.md

 Now if you run `aws s3 ls --profile=jackS3Viewer` you get a list of buckets, but if you run `aws ec2 describe-instances --profile=jackS3Viewer` you got `UnauthorizedOperation`, cause this role can only view s3 buckets.
 * To use assumed role from SDK you have to use `AWSSecurityTokenService` to get temporary credentials, [example here](https://docs.aws.amazon.com/AmazonS3/latest/dev/AuthUsingTempSessionTokenJava.html)
 So in Spring you just create 2 configs (based on Profile) and in local config add this logic to obtain temporal credentials.
 This way will allows for local development
 You can also create a policy to forbid deletion of s3 for example.
-In this case evan administrator/root can't delete a bucket.
+In this case even administrator/root can't delete a bucket.
 When you work with beanstalk, it creates bucket to store files with such a policy.
 So even if you are admin you can't just delete it.
-If you want to delete it you should go to permission->bucket policy and remove this policy.
+If you want to delete it you should go to `permission => bucket policy` and remove this policy.
 After this you can easily delete a bucket.
 ```
 {
     "Effect": "Deny",